mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 {% endhighlight %}

-For the first configuration, consider the following computation of the associated cost.
+For the first configuration, consider the following computation of the corresponding cost.
 The associated cost is the cost of moving the brown bottles to bin 0, the clear bottles to bin 1, and the green bottles to bin 2.